bab3l/go-netbox/docs/ContactRole.md

 ### NewContactRole

-`func NewContactRole(id int32, url string, displayUrl string, display string, name string, slug string, created NullableTime, lastUpdated NullableTime, ) *ContactRole`
+`func NewContactRole(id int32, url string, display string, name string, slug string, created NullableTime, lastUpdated NullableTime, ) *ContactRole`

 NewContactRole instantiates a new ContactRole object This constructor will assign default values to properties that have it defined,